Greece Moments Greece Moments

 Cooling off in the rock grotto of Moni Spiliani

-Not far from the small complex is one of the most important ecclesiastical centres of Samos, the Timiou Stavrou Monastery.
+Not far from the small complex is one of the most important ecclesiastical centres on Samos, the Timiou Stavrou Monastery.
 It is located in the mountains below the village of Mavratzei.
-The dome of the main church is striped blue and white – typical Samos.
+The dome of the main church is striped blue and white — typical Samos.
 A real postcard motif!

 Timiou Stavrou Kloster Samos Highlights